Subgraph densities in Markov spaces: Random mapping by tree decomposition

-\begin{proof*}{Theorem \ref{THM:MAIN-KAB}} We prove the theorem by induction on $n$.
+Now we are ready to prove Theorem \ref{THM:MAIN-KAB}. \begin{thm*} Let $G=(V,E)$ be a triangle-free graph, and let $\Mb=(J,\BB,\eta)$ be a Markov space such that every complete bipartite subgraph $K_{a,b}$ of $G$ is well-measured in $\Mb$.
+Then $G$ is well-measured in $\Mb$. \end{thm*} \begin{proof*}{Theorem \ref{THM:MAIN-KAB}} We prove the theorem by induction on $n$.
 The condition is clearly inherited by induced subgraphs of $G$, so we may assume that every proper induced subgraph of $G$ is well-measured in $\Mb$.